linas/atomspace-ipfs/README.md

 implementation is on hold until a design is obtained that could avoid this.

-A suitable decentralized design *would* be posible, if IPNS was extended with one additional feature (or if some other system was used, taking the place of IPNS).
+A suitable decentralized design *would* be possible, if IPNS was extended with one additional feature (or if some other system was used, taking the place of IPNS).
 Currently, IPNS does this:
 ```